gregabbott/glon/README.md

     },
     "Types": {
       "Parsed Types": [
-        "glon.to_js has a \"parse_type\" option.",
+        "glon.to_js has a \"parse_types\" option.",
-        "Set it to false to keep all values as strings.", "Set it to true to convert values to types they match.", "Some output target formats don't support some value types.", "glon.to_js converts any unsupported types back to strings."
+        "Set it to false to keep all values as strings.", "Set it to true to convert values to types they match.", "Some output target formats don't support some data types.", "The software converts unsupported data types to strings.", "For example, the to_json option converts dates to strings."
       ],
       "Supported Types": {
         "Numbers": {